- Defined Terms

 6.7 Why do you have a Ticket Levy?
 The typical range of various fees charged by ticket providers include a ticket levy, handling charge, credit card commission, processing fee, service fee, etc. By introducing a ticket levy we ensure that our patrons can book tickets in the most efficient way possible.

 6.8 How does the Ticket Levy benefit the customer?
-The main benefit is that NPT Theatres continues to sell our own tickets and keep the use of ticket agents to a minimum.
-The ticket levy is a vital part of our business and ensures that we continue to offer the best customer service, operating a modern, efficient box office service.
+The main benefit is that Neath Port Talbot Theatres continues to sell tickets and keep the use of ticket agents to a minimum.
+The ticket levy is a vital part of the business and ensures that we continue to offer the best customer service, operating a modern, efficient box office service.

 6.9 What is the Ticket Levy for?
-A Ticket Levy is added to ticket purchases to help cover the cost of providing a box office service – the costs of IT technology and maintenance, software, website development, telephone system, staff, communication, financial charges , etc. The fees cover the administration costs and overheads associated with each ticket sale and, in addition, NPT Theatres provide a service to our customers with their knowledge of the venues and of our customers.
+A Ticket Levy is added to ticket purchases to help cover the cost of providing a box office service – the costs of IT technology and maintenance, software, website development, telephone system, staff, communication, financial charges, etc. The fees cover the administration costs and overheads associated with each ticket sale and, in addition, Neath Port Talbot Theatres provide a service to customers with the knowledge of the venues and of our customers.

 6.11 Is the Ticket Levy always the same no matter how I buy my tickets?
-The Ticket Levy is applied as a % to all transactions regardless of payment method, which include cash, credit/debit card and cheque.
+The Ticket Levy is applied as a % or nominal fee to all ticket pruchases regardless of payment method, which include cash, credit/debit card and cheque.

 7.1 If you select to receive your tickets by post we will aim to dispatch your tickets within 7 days by 2nd class post to the delivery address you stated at the time of booking.
 If you require the tickets to be delivered to an alternative address please let us know at the time of booking.
 Although we aim to dispatch your tickets within 7 days in certain circumstances this may not be possible, so please allow as much time as possible for the arrival of your tickets.

-7.2 If you have not received your tickets within 4 days of the performance please contact us by email or telephone the appropriate venues Box Office (details can be found under condition 13) and inform a member of the Box Office staff.
+7.3 If you have not received your tickets within 4 days of the performance, please contact us by email or telephone the appropriate venues Box Office (details can be found under condition 18) and inform a member of the Box Office staff.

-7.5 Please check your tickets as soon as they arrive by post (if you have chosen this method of delivery) or when collecting them at the Box Office or when your e-ticket is received as errors are difficult to be rectified closer to the performance due to seating arrangements, capacities and possible sell outs.
+7.6 Please check your tickets as soon as they arrive by post (if you have chosen this method of delivery), when collecting them at the Box Office or when your e-ticket is received as errors are difficult to be rectified closer to the performance due to seating arrangements, capacities and possible sell outs.

-8. We disclaim liability for loss of tickets in transit.
-All details of sale are retained at Box Office and tickets can be reprinted in certain circumstances but postage will not be reimbursed.
+7.7 We disclaim liability for loss of tickets in transit.
+All details of sale are retained at Box Office and tickets can be reprinted in certain circumstances, but postage will not be reimbursed.

 9.2 Group discounts of 10 or more are available on certain performances, please check with the Box Office prior to booking as discounts and mistakes will not be permitted after the tickets have been purchased.

-10.3 Children reductions are offered on certain performances to young people up to the age of sixteen.
-You should make no assumption that the availability of a child reduction means that you would find the show suitable for all persons within this category.
+10.2 Children reductions are offered on certain performances to young people up to the age of sixteen.
+You should make no assumption that the availability of a child reduction means that you would find the performance/ event suitable for all persons within this category.
 As parents / guardians views as to what is suitable for a given age range varies considerably, you must satisfy yourself as to a shows suitability by enquiring first at the Box Office.

-10.4 We do not believe that all live performances are suitable for very young children.
-You may be asked to remove an unsettled or crying child accompanying you who is disturbing the performers or audience from the auditorium.
+10.3 We do not believe that all performances/ events are suitable for very young children.
+You may be asked to remove an unsettled or crying child accompanying you who is disturbing the performers or audience from the auditoriums.

-12.1 We processes personal information in accordance with the principles set out in the Data Protection Act 2018 and the Retained General Data Protection Regulation (UK GDPR).
+12.2 We processes personal information in accordance with the principles set out in the Data Protection Act 2018 and the Retained General Data Protection Regulation (UK GDPR).

-12.2 When making a booking with Neath Port Talbot Theatres ‘your’ personal information will be stored on the Box Office computer system for administrative purposes.
-If you have chosen to receive information from us we will send you updates on what type of events you have to chose to hear from or for shows that we think you may enjoy in relation to your previous bookings.
+12.3 When making a booking with Neath Port Talbot Theatres ‘your’ personal information will be stored on the Box Office computer system for administrative purposes.
+If you have chosen to receive information from us we will send you updates on performances/ events. that we think you may enjoy in relation to your previous bookings.
 You are able to opt out of receiving information from us at any time either by logging into your online account or calling the Box Office

-13.1 The NPTArtsandEnts website managed and populated by Neath Port Talbot Theatres may sometimes contain hyperlinks to websites operated by third parties other than Neath Port Talbot Theatres.
+17.1 The venues websites are managed and populated by Neath Port Talbot Theatres may sometimes contain hyperlinks to websites operated by third parties other than Neath Port Talbot Theatres.
 The operation of such websites is outside of “our” control and you proceed at your own risk.
-“We” do not endorse or sponsor and is not liable for any content, products or services you access through any linked sites.
+“We” do not endorse or sponsor and are not liable for any content, products or services you access through any linked sites.